Medicine Lake (Minnesota): Groups

 The Association of Medicine Lake Area Citizens, also known as AMLAC, is a volunteer organization which hosts various projects and stays up to date on issues relevant to Medicine Lake.
 It offers membership to anyone who lives near or uses Medicine Lake.
 In 2017, "members walked the shoreline of the entire lake, in partnership with Three Rivers Park District, to inspect docks on shore for zebra mussels."
 In 2018, AMLAC petitioned the City of Plymouth to close the Medicine Lake boat launch located at West Medicine Lake Park after the discovery of starry stonewort in the lake.

 Events

-Medicine Lake played host to the Twin Cities' Art Shanty Project until the project relocated to White Bear Lake in 2014.
+Medicine Lake was the original location of the Twin Cities' Art Shanty Project until the project relocated to White Bear Lake in 2014.
 The project subsequently relocated to Minneapolis's Lake Harriet.

 The popular Holes 4 Heroes ice-fishing tournament has also been held on Medicine Lake for a number of years.
 "Holes 4 Heroes is a special Ice Fishing Contest designed to honor our military, both at home and abroad."
 The contest features a "Hole of Honor" which utilizes a live video feed so that families of deployed soldiers can ice fish for free while being video linked to a soldier.